MarineMehrabyan/Delivery_1/readme.md

 To do this, you need to do the following:
 	ֆայլ => բացել => select the file you want to run, in this case it's a  text file, in which is written scheme code => աեղմել open =>  Աշտատացնել

+______detailed description of functions______

+__paring__
+Function takes a filename as an argument.
+Reads symbol by symbol, considers a number of cases depending on the symbol read, divides by tokens. also solves the problem of comments, it ignores it and does not put it in the list.
+Function returns the list of received tokens.

+__parse__
+the function receives as an argument the list returned by the parting function. checks the correctness of parentheses using the parentheses function. the resulting list is modified by the action block using the push function, which sorts the actions in the list according to the nested parentheses.
+Function returns the received list

+__change__
+The function receives a list of tokens.
+The purpose of the function is as follows.
+Replaces the variables in the list with their value.
+If function , calls the corresponding function, placing the value instead of the list.
+Function returns the newly received list

+__clean__
+function takes a list.
+it is possible that None values were generated during operations in the list, the rm function is called, which removes that value from the list.
+After that, there may be redundant nested lists in the new list.
+The clean function corrects the embeddedness of the list.
+Function Returns the newly received list

+__define__
+The function receives a list of tokens, depending on the length of the list, declares a variable and adds it to the my_var dictionary, or declares a function that is added to the dictionary by its name, arguments, and body.

+__run__
+Function is called when a function call that has already been declared is encountered in the program.
+The function checks the correctness of the number of arguments, the arguments in the body of the function are replaced by their values using the change function. according to how the function is declared (define-syntax, define) implements the body of the function as a separate expression.

+__display__
+Function checks the grammar of the display function, and then outputs the required value to the screen with standard input.

+__current_action__
+current_action is a recursive function that takes a list and finds the first action to be executed, this is used in the compile function

+__compile__
+Compile is the main function of the program that performs the current operations by calling the corresponding functions.
+With the help of dictionaries, the function finds and calls the corresponding function that shoul be executed at the given moment.
+Then, due to recursion, this operation continues until the end of operations.

+__newline,math_,quantity_operators,arithmetic_operators,logical_operators,let __
+__if_statement,remainder,list_,def_syntax,syntax_rules,begin,length,car,lambda_,cdr, lambda___
+these functions are the functions in the scheme implemented in the python language, these are called when we use them in the scheme file